 Maintenance and Changing Your Filters

-Fortunately, there isn’t usually a whole lot of maintenance when it comes to your filters other than changing them!
+Fortunately, there isn’t usually all that much maintenance when it comes to your filters other than changing them!
 Of course each model features different designs and fittings, but once you have switched them out once, you will realize it’s easier than you might have thought!

 Remember of course that each system has it’s own fittings, so we would ask that you consult the official instructions that come with your unit.
-Also, as mentioned earlier, your system likely has a customer service number for you to consult if you have questions.
+Also, as mentioned earlier, there is likely a customer service number for you to consult if you have questions.

-That said, here are the basics that are likely to be common to whichever whole house system you are using:
+That said, here are the basics that are likely to be common to whichever product you are using:

 - Check your system periodically to ensure that there are no leaks or breaks in any lines.